cylinda47/eventise/README.md

 ![](http://g.recordit.co/ps3ok8WM5p.gif)

 ### Code: `transaction`
-Since the form holds all information (event, ticket, category) that has its own table in the database and model in the backend, a `transaction` block is used to ensure the event (and its relatives) will only be created when all the data on all 3 sections are validated.
+Since the form holds all information (event, ticket, category) which has its own table in the database and model in the backend, a `transaction` block is used to ensure that entries will only be created when they are all validated.
+Otherwise, a rollback will be triggered.

 ```javascript
 Event.transaction do